Laurarestrepo03/Reto-7-Hackathon/README.md

 ## Welcome! 👋
 This is the source code for a Rick and Morty game where you guess characters from the show!
-Here are the instructions:
+Here's how to launch the game:

 1. Download this repository locally.
 2. Open a terminal and execute the command `npm install`